dadoonet/DevoxxFR-2023/labs/lab4.md

       --task-type ner \
       --start
    ```

 ## Use case 1: Named Entity Recognition (NER) Model

-### Steps
-- Deploy a named entity recognition (NER) model in Elasticsearch
+* Deploy a named entity recognition (NER) model in Elasticsearch
-- Test the deployed model
+* Test the deployed model
-- Add the model to your inference ingest pipeline
+* Add the model to your inference ingest pipeline

 ## Use case 2: Text Embedding Model & Semantic Search

 You can use any Text Embedding Model from the [third-party model reference list](https://www.elastic.co/guide/en/machine-learning/master/ml-nlp-model-ref.html#ml-nlp-model-ref-ner).

-### Steps
-- Deploy a text embedding model in Elasticsearch
+* Deploy a text embedding model in Elasticsearch
-- Test the deployed model
+* Test the deployed model
-- Add the model to your inference ingest pipeline
+* Add the model to your inference ingest pipeline

 [Next step](lab5.md).